jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

 Microcodes
 ==========

+* In several previous topics, it was observed that operations were performed by moving data around the system

-as we have seen, performing operations is a process of moving data around different modules
+    * Moving data around to different modules
+    * Some modules output data, while others input

-Consdier loading data from some memory address, say 15, and putting it into register A consider in the context of our system
+* Consider the operation of loading data from some memory address into register A

+    * Any of the 16 memory addresses could be used in this example, but ``15`` (``0b1111``) is used here

+* Think about the steps involved to perform this operation within the context of the ESAP system design

+    #.
+Load the value of the target memory address (``0b1111``) from the bus into the memory address register
+    #.
+Output the value stored in RAM to the bus and input the value from the bus into register A

 IMAGE

 what are the steps?